fmhy/edit/docs/adblockvpnguide.md

 # ► VPN

-* **Note** - Keep in mind outside of WARP, its generally best to use a paid, rather than free VPN especially if you have privacy or speed in mind.
-Free VPNs are mainly useful for things like unblocking sites.
+* **Note** - Outside of WARP it's generally best to use a paid VPN, especially if you have privacy or speed in mind.
+Free VPNs are mostly useful for things like unblocking websites.

 ***